yairEO/tagify/README.md

 `parseTemplate`            | `String`/`Function` <sub>(template name or function)</sub>, `Array` <sub>(data)</sub>   | converts a template string (by selecting one from the `settings.templates` by name or supplying a template function which returns a String) into a DOM node
 `setReadonly`              | `Boolean`                                                                               | Toggles "readonly" mode on/off
 `setDisabled`              | `Boolean`                                                                               | Toggles "disabled" mode on/off
+`getPersistedData`         | `String`                                                                                | Get data for the specific instance by parameter
+`setPersistedData`         | `*`, `String`                                                                           | Set data for the specific instance.
+Must supply a second parameter which will be the key to save the data in the localstorage (under the tagify namespace)
+`clearPersistedData`       | `String`                                                                                | Clears data for the specific instance, by parameter.
+If the parameter is ommited, clears all persisted data related to this instance (by its `id` which was set in the instance's settings)

 ## Events